Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/page-tutorials.md

 ### Summary

 You have learned how i18n properties are handled in the updated UI framework approach to page and widget construction.
-It follows the Alfresco Content Services approach rather than having adopted the standard Dojo approach.
-This has been done to achieve consistency with previous versions of Alfresco Content Services.
+It follows the Content Services approach rather than having adopted the standard Dojo approach.
+This has been done to achieve consistency with previous versions of Content Services.